Air-Light-Time-Space/aloha/README.md

 This is a simple nodejs puppeteer script that helps facilitate our meetings on jitsi.

-**aloha.js** creates a randomly-named jitsi room then listens for https requests.
+**aloha.js** creates a randomly-named jitsi room then listens for http requests.
 It redirects all visitors to the same room.
 When everyone has left the room *aloha.js* disconnects as well so as to avoid wasting resources.